SAP/spartacus-docs/_pages/dev/qualtrics-integration.md

 {% include docs/feature_version.html content=version_note %}

 Qualtrics integration to Spartacus enables users to set-up their Qualtrics seamlessly while we facilitate the usage on a Single-Page Application (SPA).

 # Important Note

 By utilizing Qualtrics, you should know that users will be tracked in terms of page views, impressions, and clicks while interacting with the survey.

+Visitors to your website with Qualtrics enabled must have their Ad-Blocker disabled to view surveys.

 ## Using Qualtrics to enable surveys